Magda Goebbels: First Lady of the Third Reich

 Single once more Magda, was again able to enjoy the high life she so cherish but with no requirement to work and no responsibilities to speak of she was bored; but as far as Berlin high-society was concerned however she remained a good catch, rich, well-connected, desirable, and available.

 Despite no more than a passing interest in politics she was persuaded by a friend to attend a Nazi Party Rally.
 Out of a growing sense of ennui if nothing else she agreed and to her great surprise not only found the atmosphere intoxicating but was mesmerised by the main speaker, the short, clumsy, acid tongued and utterly committed Joseph Goebbels.

-Magda joined the Nazi Party in September, 1930 and it wasn’t long after being introduced to Goebbels that they started courting.
-The fact that she was at the time believed to be having an affair with the Jewish political activist Haim Arlossrof seemed to bother neither party and it was soon broken off.
-She was then no paragon of Aryan virtue but neither was she a Nazi out of conviction but rather out of her love for one man, and he wasn’t to be her future husband.
+Magda joined the Nazi Party in September 1930 and it wasn’t long after being introduced to Goebbels that they started courting.
+The fact that she was at the time believed to be having an affair with the Jewish political activist Haim Arlossrof seemed to bother neither party nor it was soon broken off.
+She was then no paragon of Aryan virtue, but neither was she a Nazi out of conviction but rather out of her love for one man, and he wasn’t to be her future husband.